I don’t even know where to start. Really, I don’t. That’s partly why this post is so late in coming.

 Rather than attempt a lengthy description, I’ll do a series of bullet-point descriptions occasionally accompanied by photos and a video.
 It’s that “A picture is worth a thousand words” thing.
 Plus, it’s easier because I’m swamped trying to get a new dinghy tow vehicle so I can get out of Dodge A.S.A.P.

-For more detail about Slab City, read my two previous articles: one about the death in the hot springs, and one for Yahoo!
-News.
+For more detail about Slab City, read my previous articles: one for Yahoo!
+News (republished on this platform after Yahoo! cancelled their Contributor program), and one about the death in the hot springs.

 Slab City, Calif., A World Like No Other